Be Internet Legends: FAQs

-The Be Internet Legends curriculum helps pupils learn the skills they need to be safe and confident online.
+Be Internet Legends helps pupils to learn the skills they need to be safe and confident online.
 The lesson plans in the curriculum pack are based around four internet safety pillars:

 The fifth pillar brings everything together, providing valuable follow-up discussions to have in class or during a safeguarding discussion:

-The lesson plans have been quality assured by the PSHE Association.
-This means they meet the criteria to receive the PSHE Association’s Quality Mark.
+The lesson plans in the curriculum pack have been quality assured by the PSHE Association.
+This means that they meet the criteria to receive the PSHE Association’s Quality Mark.
 These criteria are based on their ten principles of best practice in PSHE education and other research into effective teaching and learning.
 Find out more on the PSHE Association website

 How long will it take to cover each pillar in class?

-The lesson plans indicate how long you should spend on each activity to make it easy to plan when deciding which activities to carry out in class.
-You may decide to pick and choose activities depending on the time available.
+To help teachers plan, we’ve suggested how long you should spend on each activity in the lesson plans - but you’re welcome to pick and choose activities depending on the time available.
 Each pillar in the curriculum has a lesson overview and detailed lesson plan to guide you.
 Any support sheets and differentiation activities have been provided to make the lessons simple to deliver.